 Please arrive as close to your designated check-in time as possible.
 Upon arrival, you will be greeted by our Staff and directed to park your car on Cheuk Ballfield.
-At your designated time, please come to the Pavilion (basketball court) to go through a quick check-in process.
+At your designated time, please come to the Pavilion (basketball court) for a quick check-in process.